Mastering Snake Handling Equipment with ACES

 HalfStep® Ramp

-PetSafe® Happy Ride™️ Folding Dog Ramp
+PetSafe® Happy Ride™️ Folding Dog Ramps

-For dogs of all sizes that need a bit bigger of a ramp to climb atop, and for dog owners who need that little extra portability and collapsibility, we recommend a folding dog ramp like the PetSafe® Happy Ride™️.
+For dogs of all sizes that need a bit bigger of a ramp to climb atop, and for dog owners who need that little extra portability and collapsibility, we recommend folding dog ramps like the PetSafe® Happy Ride™️.
 As per its name this ramp folds up when not in use to save valuable space inside of your vehicle, then easily folds back out when it’s time for your dog to hop in.
 This ramp is made of hard plastic and is more than durable enough to put up with a few paw scratches, and supports dogs up to 68 kg.

 Other PetSafe® Collapsible Dog Ramps